anthonycoffey/netfactor-callerId/README.md

   This function contains all the code used to retrieve data, and then incorporate it into the website via Javascript.

-  It is triggered by the 'wp_head' action hook (more info: https://codex.wordpress.org/Function_Reference/wp_head)
+  It is triggered by the 'wp_footer' action hook (more info: https://codex.wordpress.org/Function_Reference/wp_footer)

-  This function uses the visitors IP address to GET data from the VisitorTrack IP-Based API.
-I loop through all the values returned and use the key to create a CSS selector.
+  The visitors IP address is used to query the VisitorTrack IP-Based API.
+Then, using `foreach` we loop through all the values returned and use the "key" to create a CSS selector.

-  I've used the 'Dimension' with a prefix of `nf_` to create a CSS selector that looks like this:
+  I used the 'Dimension' with a prefix of `nf_` to create a CSS selector:

   `.nf_companyId`